How To Shape And Groom Your Eyebrows At Home

-With salons closed for the foreseeable future, we’ve had to take our beauty routines—from gel nail polish removal to hair colouring—into our own hands.
+There’s something empowering about taking your beauty routines—from gel nail polish removal to hair colouring—into your own hands.
 But eyebrows are a completely different ball game.
 If you’re used to getting your brows waxed, threaded or plucked by a pro, the thought of cleaning up or shaping your arches yourself can feel overwhelming and, well, a little scary.
 We tapped Veronica Tran, founder of Toronto salon Pretty In The City, and Breigh Bellavance, National Brow Artist for Benefit Cosmetics Canada, for their best tips on at-home brow maintenance—including how to find the best eyebrow shape for your face.

 Here’s everything you need to know before you reach for the tweezers.